 NOVA, together with Paula Duncan, known for both her success in the Australian film and television industry and passion for supporting people with disability, have worked tirelessly to bring this festival to the world.

 Every year, the festival culminates in our red carpet awards night.
-Tonight, entrants will have the chance to feel like Scorsese and see their films premiered on the big screen as well as the opportunity to have their film shown on national television after the Awards night.
+Entrants will have the chance to feel like Scorsese and see their films premiered on the big screen as well as the opportunity to have their film shown on national television after the Awards night.

-Last year, 10 films were screened across Australia's free to air television station SBS and 80 films aired on Foxtel through Aurora TV, and the festival held additional screenings in New York, Melbourne, Adelaide and Auckland.
-We have additional exciting screening opportunities planned for this festival in 2017.
+2017, 10 films were screened across Australia's free to air television station SBS and 90 films aired on Foxtel through Aurora TV, and the festival held additional screenings in New York, Melbourne, Auckland, Zimbabwe and Malawi.
+We have additional exciting screening opportunities planned for this festival in 2018.